labgrid-project/labgrid/doc/usage.rst

 Creating and Configuring Targets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The labgrid library provides to ways to configure targets with resources and
+The labgrid library provides two ways to configure targets with resources and
 drivers: either create the :any:`Target` directly or use :any:`Environment` to
 load a configuration file.